 ” The smallest deed is better that the greatest intention” – John Burroughs

 Are you interested in helping or collaborating with us on this project?
 Kindly send Us an Email to : Future4afrika@gmail.com.
+You can also send us a direct message here and we’ll send more information about this project.

 The perineal storms that usually bring down straw structures in Bolgatanga came in again this year and unfortunately destroyed some part of the ATOANONGREKOMA Center where the children have been having their class and educative activities.
 Following this development, gathering became impossible for the children here.
 It was prudent to find a lasting solution thus renovate this part of the center to help the children with a conducive place to sit for their classes and educative activities through and beyond this pandemic period.